Evilmaax/Evilmaax/README.md

 I am currently in a Fortune 100 company, in which, for more than 2 years, I develop projects and solutions for the business.

-Graduated in Computer Science with the undergraduate thesis ["Development of a classifying tool to detect false transactions in credit card operations using Machine Learning"](https://github.com/Evilmaax/Automated_Fraud_Detection_Classifier), always guided my choices on the course aiming to work as a data scientist or machine learning engineer.
+Graduated in Computer Science with the undergraduate thesis ["Development of a classifying tool to detect false transactions in credit card operations using Machine Learning"](https://github.com/Evilmaax/Automated_Fraud_Detection_Classifier), I always guided my choices during the course aiming to work as a data scientist or machine learning engineer.
 The next step is to pursue a master's degree in DS or statistics.

 Some stuffs's about me: